Cross-Modal Retrieval Study

 The embedding space successfully bridges content formats without any explicit cross-modal training:

-Cross-Modal Heatmap
+Cross-Modal Similarity Heatmap

-Implications for Rejoice
+Why This Matters for Rejoice

 These results validate the core technical hypothesis behind Rejoice: a single embedding model can understand theological content well enough to recommend across format boundaries.
 A user listening to a sermon about grace can be shown a worship song about the same theme, a relevant scripture passage, and a deeper-dive podcast episode — all discovered through semantic similarity rather than manual curation.